Dozens dead in rocket attack on refugee-packed train station in eastern Ukraine | Boing Boing

 "Having neither forces nor bravery to face us on the battlefield, they are cynically destroying civilian population," President Volodymyr Zelenskiy wrote on Facebook.

-There seems no doubt at all that it was an intentional attack by Russian forces on gathered civilians.
+There seems little doubt at all that it was an intentional attack by Russian forces on gathered civilians.
+Some reports suggest it was targeting "ammunition".
 EU President Ursula von der Leyen described it as "despicable."
 Ukraine's defense ministry posted photos of the scene, including dead bodies.